magliarosa/Prezentex2/.docs/poc_prompt.md

 Tech Stack:
 - Frontend: Astro with React for interactive components, TypeScript for static typing and improved IDE support, Tailwind CSS for styling, and optionally Shadcn/ui for accessible React component libraries.
-- Backend: Supabase to serve as a comprehensive backend solution using PostgreSQL and offering basic CRUD operations.

 Core Functionalities (only include essential features, excluding extraneous options):
 1. People Management: